 - Step 2: Identify Plants for Winter Interest, Birds, and Beneficial Insects

 - Step 3: Remove Foliage of Perennials That Provide Shelter to Garden Pests

 - Step 4: Mulch Over Tender Perennials To Stabilize Soil Temperature

 - Step 5: Store Exotic Perennials in a Sheltered Location

 Read on to learn more about how to winterize perennials.
-I’ve also made a little YouTube video for you guys of how I get my perennials ready for winter (its below).
+I’ve also made a little YouTube video for you guys of how I get my perennials ready for winter.

 Winterizing perennials is a wonderful way to put the garden to rest in the fall after a busy growing season.
 It’s the perfect time to compost fall foliage, consider plants for winter interest, remove shelter for garden pests, and protect tender plants from the harsh conditions of wintertime.
 While each plant has different needs, there are a few main themes for winterizing perennials.